5 Signs Of Gaslighting You Need To Watch Out For With Manipulators

 4. “I cheated, but it's your fault.”

 Infidelity is a common place for gaslighting to occur.
 The gaslighter was unfaithful and deflects accusations.
-He turns them into statements that you are overreacting, super jealous for no reason, and/or being ridiculous.
+He turns them into statements that you are overreacting, super-jealous for no reason, and being ridiculous.

 Another way infidelity and gaslighting co-occur is with the gaslighter’s justification for why he "had no choice," that you drove him to cheating; it's your fault, etc.